 What is the Garment Worker Protection Act?

 The Garment Worker Protection Act (Senate Bill 62) is a landmark California law passed by Governor Gavin Newsom in September 2021 and that went into effect in January of 2022.
-The legislation took years of grassroots campaigning that addresses the root causes of systemic wage theft in apparel manufacturing by eliminating the piece rate system of pay and introducing new liability on fashion brands to incentivize them to stamp out workplace violations.
+The legislation took years of grassroots campaigning and addresses the root causes of systemic wage theft in apparel manufacturing by eliminating the piece rate system of pay and introducing new liability on fashion brands to incentivize them to stamp out workplace violations.

 What does the Garment Worker Protection Act aim to accomplish?

 The Garment Worker Protection Act aims to end wage theft and enforce better working conditions in California apparel manufacturing.
-Prior to SB62’s passage, the average garment worker wage in Los Angeles was $5.85 an hour and as little as $2.68, all while garment workers were sewing clothes for profitable brands like Forever 21, Ross Dress for Less, Urban Outfitters, and Fashion Nova.
-By closing loopholes in the law that allow brands and manufacturers to underpay workers without accountability, the bill will nearly triple garment workers’ hourly wages and also give them a path to justice when they experience wage theft.
+Prior to SB62’s passage in 2022, the average garment worker wage in Los Angeles was $5.85 an hour and as little as $2.68, all while garment workers were sewing clothes for profitable brands like Forever 21, Ross Dress for Less, Urban Outfitters, and Fashion Nova.
+By closing loopholes in the law that allow brands and manufacturers to underpay workers without accountability, the new law will nearly triple garment workers’ hourly wages and also give them a path to justice when they experience wage theft.

 What is joint liability on brands and retailers and why is it so important?

 Joint liability means that brands and retailers share in the responsibility alongside their manufacturers to stop workplace violations and ensure legal wages.
 Many major fashion brands consistently underpay factories in California, undermining the factory’s ability to meet a minimum wage, and research shows that the low prices paid by many brands is a root cause of poverty pay in garment factories globally.
 The U.S. Department of Labor has found that “the heart of the [wage theft] problem lies squarely with the pricing structure dictated by the retailers in this industry.”
 Joint liability on brands and retailers shifts the business model in fashion by incentivizing retailers to act as allies in tackling these workplace violations.
 It also levels the playing field for brands and manufacturers who are already paying fairly and that operate responsible supply chains.

 How will the Garment Worker Protection Act (SB62) make fashion more ethical?

 As of January 1, 2022, all California garment factories are now required to pay the minimum wage instead of the piece rate (factories can pay piece rate as an incentive bonus on top of the minimum wage).
 Any worker can now file a wage theft claim if they continue to be underpaid, and the brand and retailer can be jointly liable if they produced in a factory that underpaid its workers.
 It’s important to note that laws take time to implement and changes won’t happen overnight.
 Much of the early months of 2022 were spent laying the groundwork of implementing the new legislation, including educating factories, brands and garment workers about the change in law and the new rules about wages and brand liability.

 No. Labor is a very small percentage of the retail cost of a garment, typically as small as 2% of the retail price.
-The cost of labor can rise without having a substantial impact on the price to consumers.
+The cost of labor can rise substantially without having a substantial impact on the price to consumers.
 For example, on average, factories in California receive 73% of what they should from brands and retailers to meet the minimum wage.
 So, if a brand and retailer pays a factory $2 for a garment; they’d now pay $3.46 to help the factory comply with the minimum wage.
 Companies can choose different ways of absorbing increased costs.
-Some pass them on to consumers, and others accept a lower rate of profit or change the type of product they produce.
+Some pass them on to consumers and others accept a lower rate of profit or change the type of product they produce.

 Which brands that source in California use sweatshops and underpay workers?

 Prior to the Garment Worker Protection Act’s passage, Fashion Nova, Windsor, Forever 21, Harley Davidson, Lulu’s, Urban Outfitters, and Charlotte Russe were among the top wage theft violators in California according to a report from the Garment Worker Center.
 They leveraged their high volume purchases to demand lower prices from manufacturers and subcontractors in Los Angeles.

 Is the Garment Worker Protection Act only applicable to California?

 Yes, but that could soon change.
 The bill protects only California garment makers, but this is significant, as the state is home to the United States’ largest garment manufacturing hub, employing 46,200 garment workers.
 Cut-and-sew garment manufacturing is the second largest manufacturing sector and second largest creative economy in Los Angeles.
-What’s more, because California laws tend to shape laws nationally and even globally, the Garment Worker Protection Act has already inspired a federal bill (the FABRIC Act) and aspects of a state bill, the New York Fashion Act, which includes joint and several liability on brands for wage and hour violations.
+What’s more, because California laws shape laws nationally and even globally, the Garment Worker Protection Act has already inspired a federal bill (the FABRIC Act) and aspects of a state bill, the New York Fashion Act, which includes joint and several liability on brands for wage and hour violations.

 Will the Garment Worker Protection Act be implemented elsewhere?